Humans have been using clubs, spears and other primitive tools to hunt game and defend themselves since the dawn of time.

 - Simple: Don’t require extensive training to use.

 - Inexpensive: They are easy to fit into most survival-tool budgets.

 - Silent: Which makes them superior to firearms in some situations.

-- Multi functional: Which means they are helpful for solving a variety of problems.
+- Multi-functional: This means they are helpful for solving a variety of problems.